top of page

 Dual-Licensed Mortgage Loan Officer & Real Estate Broker

-Road to Home Solutions provides mortgage and real estate services nationwide.
+Road to Home LLC provides mortgage and real estate services.

 Licensing and roles are clearly identified for each transaction.